stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 emergency whistle signal, though the others failed to detect it.
 Muffled musketry sounded again, followed by a deep scream less piercing but even more horrible than those which had preceded it; a kind of throaty, nastily plastic cough or gurgle whose quality as a scream must have come more from its continuity and psychological import than from its actual acoustic value.

 Then the flaming thing burst into sight at a point where the Curwen farm ought to lie, and the human cries of desperate and frightened men were heard.
 Muskets flashed and cracked, and the flaming thing fell to the ground.
 A second flaming thing appeared, and a shriek of human origin was plainly distinguished.
 Fenner wrote that he could even gather a few words belched in
-frenzy: "Almighty, protect thy lamb! " Then there were more shots, and the second flaming thing fell.
-After that came silence for about three-quarters of an hour; at the end of which time little Arthur Fenner, Luke's brother, exclaimed that he saw "a red fog' going up to the stars from the accursed farm in the distance.
+frenzy: _"Almighty, protect thy lamb!"_ Then there were more shots, and the second flaming thing fell.
+After that came silence for about three-quarters of an hour; at the end of which time little Arthur Fenner, Luke's brother, exclaimed that he saw 'a red fog' going up to the stars from the accursed farm in the distance.
 No one but the child can testify to this, but Luke admits the significant coincidence implied by the panic of almost convulsive fright which at the same moment arched the backs and stiffened the fur of the three cats then within the room.

 Five minutes later a chill wind blew up, and the air became suffused with such an intolerable stench that only the strong freshness of the sea could have prevented its being noticed by the shore party or by any wakeful souls in Pawtuxet village.
 This stench was nothing which any of the Fenners had ever encountered before, and produced a kind of clutching, amorphous fear beyond